AdrianJPT/K6_Api_performance_testing/README.md

 # K6_Api_performance_testing
-Workloads script to make performance testing to an API using:
+This project make a performance test to an API(POST) using Data Parameterization
+ * Smoke test
+ * Spike test
+ * Stress test
+ * Load test

 # Start
 Download the file en deploy the containers using "docker-compose.yml" file.